 The National Environmental Protection (Ambient Air Quality) Measure (known as the Air NEPM) stipulates air quality standards in Australia.
 For PM10 there is a 24-hour standard of 50 µg m-3 (50 millionth of a gram per cubic metre).
 That is, if PM10 levels measured by a reference instrument averaged over a calendar day exceeds 50 µg m-3, an exceedence of the standard is recorded.
 The Air NEPM stipulates that the reporting interval is the calendar day (midnight to midnight).
-For PM2.5, an advisory 24-hour (calendar day) reporting limit is set at 25 µg m-3.
-It is likely that this reporting limit will become a national standard in the future.
+For PM2.5, a 24-hour (calendar day) reporting limit is set at 25 µg m-3.
 Currently there are no national standards for PM10 or PM2.5 for intervals shorter than 24 hours.

 Air Quality data customer feedback survey - April 2014.

 Please take a few minutes to complete our customer feedback survey.
 Thank you.